simonsobs/soauth/docs/create.md

 - Middleware for decoding access tokens and refreshing them.
 - API routes for logouts and redirect handling from the main SOAuth application.

+Specifically, it adds two GET routers on your application:

+- `/callback` which handles the callback from the main SOAuth server.
+- `/logout` which handles all logout (essentially just removing cookies).

+As such, you don't need to implement the callback or logout functionality yourself, just sending users to these pre-existing endpoints will work.

 The examples below use a number of constants that are explained when we discuss registration of your app.